trufflehq/truffle-packages/events-demo-backend/README.md

 Grab the ID of the collectible created from the installation steps.

 * Next, give a user the package collectible by calling the `ownedCollectibleIncrement` mutation for a user.
-Here's the Graphql query to increment the owned collectible:
+Here's the Graphql query to increment a user's owned collectible:
 ```graphql
 mutation OwnedCollectibleIncrement ($input: OwnedCollectibleIncrementInput!) {
     ownedCollectibleIncrement(input: $input) {